Gottman Method Couples Therapy in Baltimore

 Gottman Therapist in Baltimore

 Cassie is a Gottman trained therapist who works with couples struggling with communication breakdowns and conflicts.
 She brings a direct approach to helping couples therapy clients access deeper feelings driving conflicts.
-Cassie uses the Gottman Method to help partners stay emotionally connected.
+Cassie uses Gottman techniques to help partners stay emotionally connected.

 Elise Swanekamp, LGPC